 As pets age, they may be at increased risk of losing teeth and could suffer from periodontal disease.
 If your older pet is missing teeth and has increased difficulty chewing kibble, wet pet food may be an option that’s easier to chew.
 Remember, dental care is an important part of pet ownership.
 Click here to learn some tips on how to support your pet’s oral health.

 Does your cat not always drink enough water?
 Hydration is an essential component of pet health.
 From helping a pet maintain a regular temperature to enabling the body to operate normally, water is important to every key body function.
 This includes aiding in the digestion and absorption of nutrients in pet food, moving nutrients in and out of cells, cushioning joints and internal organs, and helping with elimination.

 There are ways to help make sure your cat stays hydrated, such as leaving running water.
-Wet pet food can be a helpful option in this regard, as well.
-While wet pet food typically contains 75-to-78 percent moisture and can help pets get the hydration they need, keep in mind it should not be a substitute for fresh water.
+Wet pet food can also be a helpful option in this regard.
+While wet pet food typically contains 75 to 78 percent moisture and can help pets get the hydration they need, keep in mind it should not be a substitute for fresh water.